-Another key component in making a persuasive argument is to show the relationship between cause and effect.
+Another key component in making or writing a persuasive argument is to show the relationship between cause and effect.
 The point you want to make will help you determine what receives the most focus.
 For example, if you’re going to discuss why employees suffer from work burnout (the effect), you’ll want to look at the causes.
 When you look at causes, that shows an interest in what will happen.
 On the flip side, looking at effects looks at what could happen in the future.
 Analysis of cause and effect is a useful way to craft a historical narrative, such as what policies led to a business like Apple succeeding.
 It’s also an effective way to provide solutions as you show the relationship between causes and what can change to prevent undesirable effects.

 You can also use ethos to convince people of your opinion.
 This rhetorical device involves appealing to others’ sense of ethical values by showing your credibility, reliability, and good character.
 This isn’t always a simple feat to pull off, especially when people have little familiarity with you.
 However, establishing that you’re trustworthy helps sway people to your side.

 - Portray opposing viewpoints of the other writer or speaker accurately.

 - Organize the argument so it’s easy for people to follow.

 - Ensure all information you use is accurate.

 - Meet the audience on common ground by indicating shared beliefs and moral values.